osisoft/AVEVA-Adapter-OPC-UA-Docs/content/overview/principles-of-operation.md

 ## Connection

 The OPC UA adapter uses the binary opc.tcp protocol to communicate with the OPC UA servers.
-As part of the OPC UA server and client establishing a secured connection, each one sends its X.509-type certificate to the other for verification.
-Upon verification of the certificates, the server and client establishes a secured connection.
+As part of the OPC UA server and client establishing a secure connection, each one sends its X.509-type certificate to the other for verification.
+Upon verification of the certificates, the server and client establishes a secure connection.

 For more information on secure connections, see [PI Adapter for OPC UA security configuration](xref:PIAdapterForOPCUASecurityConfiguration).

 ## Data collection

 The OPC UA adapter collects time-series data from selected OPC UA dynamic variables through OPC UA subscriptions (unsolicited reads).
-The adapter supports the Data Access (DA) part of OPC UA specification.
-For more information, see [Unified Architecture (https://opcfoundation.org/developer-tools/specifications-unified-architecture/part-8-data-access)](https://opcfoundation.org/developer-tools/specifications-unified-architecture/part-8-data-access).
+The adapter supports the Data Access (DA) and Historical Data Access (HDA) parts of OPC UA specification.
+For more information, see [Unified Architecture (https://opcfoundation.org/developer-tools/specifications-unified-architecture/part-8-data-access)](https://opcfoundation.org/developer-tools/specifications-unified-architecture/part-8-data-access) and [https://opcfoundation.org/developer-tools/specifications-unified-architecture/part-11-historical-access](https://opcfoundation.org/developer-tools/specifications-unified-architecture/part-11-historical-access).

 ### Data types